thejohncrafter/playlean4/README.md

 This repo just contains some code that I am writing to play with Lean 4 (hence the name).

-I'm currently working on groups, my goal is currently to define group quotients, then I'd like to move on more tools for group acctions, and maybe Lagrange's theorem.
+I'm currently working on groups.
+I already defined group quotients, and defined some tools for group actions along the way.
+Now I'd like to move on to some basic finite group theory, maybe Lagrange's theorem.

 I have made some design choices that diverge from Lean 3's mathlib that I'd like to share with the Lean community, hopefully you'll find some ideas interesting.